Hi

 Benton and Clapham have been particularly busy, as they are also the incumbent Directors of Art Month 2013, which has just been launched.
 Start mapping out some preferred art activities in your diary.
 There look to be many interesting things on.

-C-type print 100 x 100 cmimage courtesy the artist and Gallery Gabrielle Pizzi, Melbourne
+Christian Thompson Forgiveness of Land 2012 from the series We bury our own 2012 C-type print 100 x 100 cmimage courtesy the artist and Gallery Gabrielle Pizzi, Melbourne |

 Thompson is the inaugural Charles Perkins Scholar at Oxford University, studying for a PhD in Fine Art.
 The Pitt Rivers Museum at Oxford University holds a significant collection of historic Aboriginal artefacts and photographs and Thompson was invited to study the collection, to see what could come out of a dialogue with it.